YahyaYMB/YahyaYMB.github.io/index.md

 ### Awards and Qualifications
 - Mississauga Dolphins U16-U18 Most Valuable Player
-- Basic First Aid
+- Basic First Aid and CPR
 - ICC Level 1 Cricket Coach (pending)

 ## Projects
 ### Handheld Game Console
 In the TEJ3MR course, I planned out and created a handheld gaming console for my final project in the course.
-This project demonstrated my ability to design and construct an electronic device.
+This project demonstrated my ability to design and construct a fully functional electronic device.

 [More Info](./handheld.html)

 ### Text Based RPG
 As part of the ICS3UR course, I worked towards making a simple text based RPG game based in the Star Wars universe.
-This project demonstrated my ability to code a basic algorithm ersponsible for controlling the various enemies the user would enocunter.
-Furthermore, I also incorporated a basic exploration aspect and a system of scoring which would store a past high score.
+This project demonstrated my ability to code a basic algorithm responsible for controlling the various enemies the user would enocunter.
+Furthermore, I also incorporated a basic exploration aspect and a system of scoring which would store past high scores.

 [More Info](./textGame.html)